partykit/partykit/apps/docs/src/content/docs/guides/persisting-state-into-storage.md

 ## Storing large amounts of data

-There is no practical limit to how many keys each Party can store, so with thoughful data model design, you can store large amounts of data in a Party by sharding across multiple keys.
+There is no practical limit to how many keys each Party can store, so with thoughtful data model design, you can store large amounts of data in a Party by sharding across multiple keys.

 ```ts
 type AllItems = Record<string, any>;